The Importance of Play for Kids

 Do you think play matters anymore for kids?
 Over and over again I hear parents saying they want their kids to learn.
 They mean flash cards and learning to read.
-Over and over again I try to stress the importance of free thinking and free play where the child directs the game or activity they are doing.
-That is the best form of learning.
+Play is the best form of learning.
+It’s where kids really figure things out.
+The importance of play for kids is being lost and it’s a dangerous problem.

 Modern-day school in this country is NOT developmentally appropriate.
 We start teaching kids to read as early as they enter school when study after study has told us over and over again that children are not developmentally ready to read until age 7 or 8 depending on the child.
 And the child who cannot keep up?
 We say they’re behind.